-As seems common with the games, you will often find yourself walking at odd angles when you reach the limits of the explorable universe, and may find yourself hanging over drop-offs or otherwise experiencing situations where things aren’t quite rendered in their proper places.
+As seems common with the games, you will often find yourself walking at odd angles when you reach the limits of the explorable universe and may find yourself hanging over drop-offs or otherwise experiencing situations where things aren’t quite rendered in their proper places.
 You’ll also find yourself trying to run or walk through your companions sometimes, and they are not quick to get out of the way.
 Minor but annoying, and again something I would have like to see programmed out of games by now.

-Sound was a mixed bag.
+The sound was a mixed bag.
 The music was nice, ambient and battle sounds were good, but as with much of the game, everything got repetitive fairly quickly.
 Your characters have a very small number of phrases they will repeat ad nauseam during battles, the voice acting is so-so, and (another pet peeve) lips are not synced with speech during conversations.
 I’m pretty sure they didn’t even try.
-Even the battle music got boring after awhile; if it weren’t for the fact that you do need to hear some of the things your characters say, I would have been tempted to turn the voices off during battles.
+Even the battle music got boring after a while; if it weren’t for the fact that you do need to hear some of the things your characters say, I would have been tempted to turn the voices off during battles.

-I had no real performance issues playing the game on a 4 year old (but high end for that time) iMac.
+I had no real performance issues playing the game on a 4-year-old (but high end for that time) iMac.
 I was able to crank graphics up and had no issues.
 The game also recognized and mapped my Logitech controller with no issues, and keyboard commands worked and were easily re-mappable.
 I only experienced delays on occasion during battle scenes, but believe this was controller related as they didn’t happen when using the keyboard.
-The advantage of this being a two year old game is that it will run on quite a few Mac systems.
+The advantage of this being a two-year-old game is that it will run on quite a few Mac systems.